 - Ensure all gas-burning appliances in your home, including the stove, furnace, and dryer, are installed according to building codes and the manufacturer’s instructions.

 - Have all heating equipment inspected and maintained regularly.

 - Do not install or use any equipment with a gasoline engine within a closed space.

-- Never use fuel burning camping equipment inside a garage, vehicle, tent, or other enclosed area.
-If at any time you have to use this equipment inside your home, read the instructions and follow them properly.
+- Never use fuel-burning camping equipment inside a garage, vehicle, tent, or enclosed area.
+If you must use this equipment inside your home at any time, read the instructions and follow them correctly.

 - Avoid burning charcoal within enclosed spaces.

 Do You Need To Install a Carbon Monoxide Detector In Your Home?

 A carbon monoxide detector and the above tips are the best prevention against carbon monoxide poisoning.
 A carbon monoxide detector alarm will sound off when carbon monoxide levels inside your home are abnormal.
 In addition, regular maintenance of your furnace will provide additional protection for the upcoming winter.
 Thomas Hoffmann Air Conditioning & Heating LLC, a St. Louis HVAC company with over 30 years of experience, can provide all your HVAC maintenance needs.